Criticism of the National Health Service (England): Hospital acquired infections

-There have been several fatal outbreaks of antibiotic resistant bacteria ("super bugs") in NHS hospitals, such as Methicillin-resistant Staphylococcus aureus (MRSA), vancomycin-resistant Enterococcus and Clostridium difficile infection.
+There have been several fatal outbreaks of antibiotic resistant bacteria ("super bugs") in NHS hospitals, such as Methicillin-resistant Staphylococcus aureus (MRSA), vancomycin-resistant Enterococcus and Clostridioides difficile infection.
 This has led to criticism of standards of hygiene across the NHS, with some patients buying private health insurance or travelling abroad to avoid the perceived threat of catching a "super bug" while in hospital.
 However, the department of health pledged £50 million for a "deep clean" of all NHS England hospitals in 2007.

 Coverage

 The lack of availability of some treatments due to their perceived poor cost-effectiveness sometimes leads to what some call a "postcode lottery".